Why I Don't Buy Trader Joe's Soaps Right Now

 Ingredients: sodium palmate, sodium palm kernelate, water (aqua), fragrance (parfum), lavender hybrida (lavender), sodium chloride, glycerin, butyrospermum parkii (shea butter), tetrasodium EDTA, tetrasodium etidronate.

 CONCLUSION: I love shopping at Trader Joe’s and I’ll keep doing so.
-But I don’t buy soap there.
+But I don’t buy soap there at this time.

 Pentasodium Pentetate